Scenes

 Combine Exported scenes Externally

-• Open the 3D program of your choice
+- Open it in your 3D program of choice

-• Import the exported GLTF file of each scene
+- Import the exported GLTF file for that scene

 Note